DfAC/DfAC.github.io/_posts/2016-06-15-How2DoIgnite.md

 O'Reilly requested a presentation in Microsoft PowerPoint format.
 As discussed before, I didn’t  create the final presentation from my markdown document, I was aiming for distraction free working environment, and trying to make the presentation  look good and advance every 15s was too difficult on this occasion.

-My final presentation can be found at [Slideshare](http://www.slideshare.net/LukaszKosmaBonenberg/superhero-gps).
+My final presentation can be found at [Slideshare](http://www.slideshare.net/LukaszKosmaBonenberg/superhero-gps) as well as embedded below:

+<iframe src="//www.slideshare.net/slideshow/embed_code/key/rslWAughvGQpk5" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 You might notice I put the title and my name on the last slide.
 I did this to improve the flow at the beginning of the presentation and to give myself time to wrap up and reiterate the main takeaway.
 Before sending it to the organisers I had practised my talk on two screens.
 The last few days before the conference I spent practising it.

-<iframe src="//www.slideshare.net/slideshow/embed_code/key/rslWAughvGQpk5" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

 # Rehearsing presentation